Tips For a Successful Fall Bike Trip

 Slow Your Roll with a Bike Escape this Fall

-1) Plan Ahead: A little advance research to plan your route, pack supplies and plan your stops will go a long way.
-Local bike rental companies like Lewes Cycle Sports (http://www.oceancycles.com) can offer advice and maps for easy, medium and advanced routes, depending on your ability and the desired distance you want to cover.
+A little advance research to plan your route, pack supplies and plan your stops will go a long way.
+Local bike rental companies like Lewes Cycle Sports and Pedego Electric Bikes can offer advice and maps for easy, medium and advanced routes, depending on your ability and the desired distance you want to cover.

-3) Break It Up: There’s only so far you can go by bike, and that’s part of the beauty of it.
+There’s only so far you can go by bike, and that’s part of the beauty of it.
 Depending on if you are traveling with kids or not, you can be as ambitious with your bike trip as you want.
 Just make sure you build in regular breaks and some time to eat at some of the local restaurants, which stay open through the fall.
+Or, if you're 21+ of course, give a Pints & Pedals tour a try!

 Whether you plan a leisurely family ride, or an active weekend with friends, biking in Delaware and New Jersey is an experience that’s not to be missed.
 Check out the Cape May-Lewes Ferry Bicycle Information page for more information about taking your bike on the Ferry this fall.